jkueh/roo/README.md

 Quite frankly, I tired of using a convoluted bash script to generate session tokens in order to assume a role, so I wrote a thing to do it for me.

+## Command Precedence

+There's a few flags that are used to determine behaviour, and they are given the following precedence:

+* `--console` or `--console-url`
+* `--write-profile`

+If none of the above are specified, it defaults to executing the command provided.

 ## Configuration

 If you run `roo` once without a configuration file, it will generate a dummy one for you (at `${HOME}/.roo/config.yaml`)